bitfocus/companion-module-newbluefx-titler-live/HELP.md

 ## NewBlueFX Titler

 ### Configuration
-* Type in the IP address and port of the device.
+* Type in the IP address and port (standard 9023) of the device.
-* Type in the number of playlists.

 ### Available Actions
-* Update Feedback & Variables
+* Set title live (automatic action)

 ### Available Feedbacks
 * Change colors when On-Air